These are Great Socks

 6) What are Bio-Ceramics?

-The bio-ceramics are made up of a special formula of natural lead free stones and minerals (like Silica Oxide (SiO2 and Jade).
+The bio-ceramics are made up of a special formula of natural lead-free stones and minerals, like Silica Oxide (SiO2), Tourmaline and Jade.
 These bio-ceramics emit far infrared rays (FIR).

 7) How are Bio-Ceramics made?